 Yes, the university has purchased 10,000 cloth face masks for our TU community.
-So far we have received two shipments totaling 2,000.
-We are also looking into getting a supplemental order of clear face masks for lip reading.
+If you have not received your face mask contact Facilities Management at 918-631-2245.

 What is the City of Tulsa’s current COVID-19 related orders?
 How do city orders relate to campus policies?

 The current city of Tulsa and state of Oklahoma guidelines surrounding COVID-19 can be found at www.cityoftulsa.org/covid-19.
 All University of Tulsa COVID-19 policies will be in accordance with all city and state rules.